IBM/zopeneditor-sample/README.md

 If the job succeeded you can now examine the results directly from the Remote Systems explorer:
 - Click the `USER1.SAMPLE.CUSTOUT` and `USER1.SAMPLE.CUSTRPT` dataset.
 - They will be opened in the editor as text files that you can inspect.
+- Drag these datasets (one at the time) from the right over to the `project` folder in the File explorer and drop.
+- They will be downloaded and placed into a folder hierarchy such as `USER1 > SAMPLE`.

 Alternatively, you can use Zowe CLI commands to download the files as well:
 - Get the contents of `SAMPLE.CUSTOUT` and `SAMPLE.CUSTRPT` using your username: